UCA Quick Facts

 UCA provides rigorous and relevant educational programmes through the School of Arts and Sciences and the School of Professional and Continuing Education (SPCE).

 UCA's School of Arts and Sciences benefits from regional and international faculty, including scholars from its Research Institutes, established under the Graduate School of Development.
-When the first undergraduate class graduates in 2021, UCA plans to launch the Graduate School's first interdisciplinary master's programme.

 The University provides additional initiatives to build teaching and scholarly capacity in the region through: